UK foreign minister: Putin's invasion of Ukraine is a 'paradigm shift on the scale of 9/11'

 FREDERICK KEMPE: And it is remarkable, the notion of the G7 sanctioning and freezing the central bank assets of a G20 country.
 It’s unheard of.
 Is the logic that Putin himself says, this is unbearable, I’ll back off?
 Where do you think he goes?
 Is the logic that it’s his own internal circle says, this is enough, we’ve lost our yachts, we’re using our chance to go to Western schools?
 How does that work?
 Or is it an uprising in Russia?
 What is the endgame for the sanctions?
 What do you think Putin’s endgame is?
 And how do they coincide?

-SECRETARY LIZ TRUSS: Well, the primary objective of the sanctions is to debilitate the Russian economy, to stop the funding of the weaponry that is being used to destroy Ukraine.
+SECRETARY LIZ TRUSS: Well, the primary objective of the sanctions is to debilitate the Russian economy to stop the funding of the weaponry that is being used to destroy Ukraine.
 That is the fundamental objective.
 That’s why financial services are so important.
-That’s why oil and gas is so important.
+That’s why oil and gas [are] so important.

 So I think those factors are both extremely important.
 But it is the ability to degrade the Russian economy that is crucial to the sanctions.

-FREDERICK KEMPE: In your speech where you outlined or detailed less was where one gets tougher on the military side.
-The Biden administration made it clear today that the MiG-29s probably weren’t in Ukraine’s future right now that Poland was asking for.
-How important is it right now, as we see more atrocities coming out of Ukraine, to take further military action or military support, better said, on behalf of allies, on behalf of the UK, on behalf of the US?
+FREDERICK KEMPE: How important is it right now, as we see more atrocities coming out of Ukraine, to take further military action or military support… on behalf of allies, on behalf of the UK, on behalf of the US?
 And what specifically ought that be?

 SECRETARY LIZ TRUSS: Well, we need to do as much as possible as early as possible to help Ukraine in its self-defense.
 The UK has been supplying anti-tank weapons for some time.
 We’re now supplying anti-aircraft weapons.
 We think that’s the most effective way of dealing with the Russian aerial threat.

 But that is absolutely crucial.
-Alongside the economic sanctions, that’s the other main way we have of influencing this conflict and, you know, seeking to end this conflict as early as possible.
+Alongside the economic sanctions, that’s the other main way we have of influencing this conflict and seeking to end this conflict as early as possible.

 And Putin made it very clear what his intentions were at the Munich Security Conference in 2007 but not enough attention was paid at that time.
 We were too complacent.
 We absolutely can’t be complacent now, and as the United Kingdom, we are doing all we can.
 We encourage all of our allies to do all they can.